 I later woke up and had a sip of water, pushed the pain button to get some more drugs into my system, and then went off to sleep again.

 I woke at around 4pm and I felt really alert.
 I sent text messages to a few people, spoke to my husband and two friends.
 Then I fell hard.
 I had done too much and been over confident in how I was feeling.
 I was nauseous and in pain.
 I tried to be brave and not have any anti-nausea medication, but in the end, I gave in.

 I enjoyed the company of the nurses and was probably a bit too chatty as it was a nice distraction from the pain.
 My left side was incredibly painful.
 The nurse said it could be the drain.
 I had two drains in each side of me – tubes inserted into my underneath bandages that emptied into a plastic bag.

 I really needed to go to the bathroom about 5pm.
 I was feeling terrible and I was scared to try and get to the toilet.
 My nurse helped me.
-She was pregnant, so I didn’t want to reply on her physically too much.
+She was pregnant, so I didn’t want to repy on her too much physically.